robgmills/attribute-annotations/README.md

 But no matter the case, give credit where credit is due.

 # Change Log
+## 1.1
+Added a `blame` attribute to each of the annotations so that you know who to blame if the code doesn't work.
 ## 1.0
 The initial release.
 Contains just the basics: `@Attribution` and `@Stolen`.